Tamborine - Canungra

 Tamborine - Canungra's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Approximately 51% (~8,551 people) have private health cover, which is relatively low.
-The most prevalent medical conditions are arthritis (9.0%) and mental health issues (8.1%).
-About 68.0% claim to be free of medical ailments, compared to 68.5% in the rest of Queensland.
-Around 21.5% (~3,636 people) are aged 65 or over.
-Health outcomes among seniors exceed those of the general population in many metrics.
+Common health conditions are seen across both young and old age cohorts at a standard level.
+Approximately 51% of Tamborine's total population (~8,550 people) have private health cover, which is relatively low.
+The most prevalent medical conditions are arthritis and mental health issues, affecting 9.0% and 8.1% of residents respectively.
+A total of 68.0% of residents report having no medical ailments, compared to 68.5% in the rest of Queensland.
+In Tamborine, 21.5% of residents are aged 65 and over (3,636 people).
+Health outcomes among seniors in this area are notably strong, even outperforming those of the general population in health metrics.

 Frequently Asked Questions - Health